Bernard Schwartz House: Schwartz commission

 The Schwartzes first went to the architect's Taliesin studio in early October 1938, where Bernard asked Wright to construct his Life design for them.
 The family initially wanted to construct the house at 856 Hawthorne Terrace in Two Rivers, but that site did not have enough space.
 The Schwartzes' next meeting with Wright took place that December.
 Following this meeting, Wright's secretary Eugene Masselink informed the family that the preliminary sketches had been completed and that the site needed to be enlarged by 15 ft.
 Wright's apprentice Edgar Tafel attempted to acquire land from neighboring property owners, but Lawton had already agreed to buy the Hawthorne Terrace site for $2,600 and refused to spend more on land.
 As a result, the Schwartzes instead decided to build the house on the Twin River's western shore, slightly north of Two Rivers.

 In April 1939, Bernard Schwartz again visited Taliesin to share drawings of the site, directing Wright to create detailed construction drawings and requesting a list of materials.
 A local builder, Bernard Pawlitzke, was hired as the general contractor.
 In addition, Egger's Veneer and Plywood Company was hired as the interior furnisher, Suettinger Sheet Metal was hired to build the roof, and Lahey and Watson were responsible for plumbing and wiring.
 Construction had commenced by October 1939, after the site had been leveled, and Tafel was appointed to supervise the house's construction.
-The house's cost was initially estimated at $12,000.
-The bricks for the house were delivered that November.
+The Schwartz House's cost was initially estimated at $12,000.
+The brickwork was delivered that November.
 Documents indicate that the millwork was delivered in January 1940 and that the ceilings and roof were being built by the next month.

-As work was underway, Tafel claimed that one of the 30 ft ceiling beams was inadequately supported, though Wright claimed that the roof was structurally sound.
+As work was underway, Tafel claimed that one of the 30 ft ceiling beams was inadequately supported, though Wright asserted that the roof was structurally sound.
 Without Wright's knowledge, Tafel directed contractors to add a steel support beam and strengthen the cantilevered carport, and he replaced the plywood in the master bedroom with 2-by-4 wood planks.
 Schwartz was displeased with the extra steel cost, so Tafel explained them away as "minor job conditions"; according to some accounts, Wright fired Tafel when he learned about the beam, only to rehire him.
 Fern Schwartz and Wright also reportedly disagreed over whether to add a closet to the second-story bathroom.
-As a result, the closet door was ultimately placed next to the toilet, making it impossible to fully open the door.
-The house was completed in June 1940; sources disagree on whether it ultimately cost $18,000 ($) or $20,000 ($).
+As a result, the closet door was ultimately placed next to the toilet, making the door impossible to fully open.
+The house was completed in June 1940; sources disagree on whether it ultimately cost $18,000 or $20,000.
 (Note: The $18,000 figure is cited in Sergeant 1984, while the $20,000 figure is cited in a letter from Wright to Schwartz in 1941.)
 According to the Two Rivers Reporter, it was the 298th structure designed by Wright to be completed.